COVID-19 (Coronavirus) status

 - Click here for Pastor Colby's 1st video message.

-Worship service will be online only
+Worship service will be online and NOW in person

 See our "Disciples at Home" for getting connected: